Sativa Cross, CMMNJ, and Libertarian candidate Jesse Ehrnstrom organized a decriminalization and New Jersey cannabis legalization rally in Trenton.

 He explained that felons arrested for cannabis cannot exercise their rights in the manner that Jim Crow restricted the rights of African Americans.

-“We are in this together as Americans,” Ehrnstrom said on the need to push for cannabis reform and addressing economic inequality.
+“We are in this together as Americans,” Ehrnstrom said.

 NAACP Southern Burlington County Political Action Chair Tyrus Ballard said he was initially neutral on legalization.